xSetech/Raku/README.md

 1. The two kernels are built via `cargo build -Z build-std=core` in each crate directory.
 2. A ROM (.z64) is formed from the built kernels via `assemble-rom.sh`

-You can run all build everything end-to-end by running `build.sh`
+You can run all build everything end-to-end by running `./scripts/build.sh`

 ## License